Flow Controls enable the marketers to control the user movement inside the Flow. Following are the flow controls:

 Finding a winner

-To analyze and compare the performances of all the branches, you can check out the report for your Split node.
+To analyze and compare the branches' performances, you can check out the report for your Split node.

-You can either click on the report option that appears on hovering over the stage on canvas or go to the split node stats section in the flow's detailed stats page and filter on a particular split node from the dropdown.
+You can either click on the report option hovering over the stage on canvas or go to the split node stats section in the flow's detailed stats page and filter on a particular split node from the dropdown.

 After analyzing the branch performance, you can choose to edit the configured user distribution so that most of the users entering the flow next will go forward through the best-performing branch.